MakeSchool-Tutorials/FEW-2.4-Wthr-Native-Tutorial/FEW-2.4-Wthr-Native-Tutorial.md

 What's Wthr?
 It's a new native app that shows the current weather info on your phone.

-What does it meant to be a native app?
-As a native app it runs truly native code on your device.
+What does it mean to be a native app?
+As a native app, it runs truly native code on your device.

 Does it work on iOS or Android?
 It runs on both!
 This project is built with React Native.
 React Native can build for Android and iOS both from the same code base.